hc825b/hc825b.github.io/_pages/projects.md

 ### Why Perception Contracts

-With the great help from Angello and Madhu, we formalized the notion of *perception contracts* as the component-level specification for perception components.
+With the great help from Angello and Prof. Madhusudan, we formalized the notion of *perception contracts* as the component-level specification for perception components.
 Perception contracts capture errors in perception that preserve system-level properties when systems act upon them.
 We develop a theory of perception contracts and design learning algorithms for synthesizing them.